ZhengqiLang/finals/README.md

 ## Running Multiple Experiments

 The thesis tables are produced by running the same command pattern for several models, seeds, distance metrics, weighting schemes, and local-sample budgets.
+For getting multiple results especially in thesis, please read the section "Reproducing the Thesis Tables"

 A typical same-budget experiment uses combinations of: